 How to Avoid Tourist Traps in Istanbul

-Factory Outlet Stores
+1. Don't Buy From Factory Outlet Stores

-First, never show how much you want an item, even if you want it really bad; the key to getting the price down to something that you’d like to pay is being seen as able to walk away from the table—that’s when they’ll come back and hit you with a better offer.
+First, never show how much you want an item, even if you want it really badly; the key to getting the price down to something that you’d like to pay is being seen as able to walk away from the table—that’s when they’ll come back and hit you with a better offer.

 Second, it’s best if you don’t dress too nicely while shopping, as this could be an indication that you are wealthy, and therefore you can afford to pay more for items.
 Dress conservatively, don’t show the merchant any bills that you have, and make sure to keep your money, even if you have a lot, hidden in different places on your person so pulling out your wallet to pay doesn’t alert anyone in the bazaar that you are packing.

-But if you want only one dish, don’t be swindled into buying the package deal, make sure you only order that one dish.
+But if you want only one dish, don’t be swindled into buying the package deal—make sure you only order that one dish.
 While the waitstaff may be a little ticked off at your frugality, there’s nothing wrong in getting things exactly how you like them, so don’t be afraid to be stern, hold your ground, and keep your one order of köfte from turning into a smorgasbord.

 Checking out the sites from the water is no doubt a great way to see the city, but if you actually want to get up close and personal with any of the ruins, don’t let “I want to see the European Fortress” turn into a boat cruise that keeps you miles away from actually climbing into the fortress yourself.

-Also, make sure to strap on your seatbelt, it’s going to be a crazy (but relatively safe) ride.
-And last, if you call them out on any infraction, they will be aggressive, scream, yell, or any number of scare tactics to get you to back down on you claim: be prepared for it and don’t back down.
-If there’s really a problem, there’s no mechanism to report it, so you are the last stand between that taxi and justice—don’t give up!
+Also, make sure to strap on your seatbelt—it’s going to be a crazy (but relatively safe) ride!
+Lastly, if you call them out on any infraction they may have made, the taxi driver might be aggressive, screaming, yelling, or using any number of scare tactics to get you to back down on your claim: Be prepared and don’t back down.
+If there really is a problem, there’s no system in place for you to report it, so you are the last stand between that taxi and justice—don’t give up!

-If you want to avoid the Turkish taxi drivers altogether, I suggest taking public transportation (it’s a better bet in many cases) and I wouldn’t blame you in the least.
+If you want to avoid the Turkish taxi drivers altogether, I suggest taking public transportation—it’s a better bet in many cases, and I wouldn’t blame you in the least.
 There are many bus stations for getting around the city, and many hotels will offer an airport shuttle to get you to and from your flight, so make sure you ask before arranging your own transport.

-Get Your Change
+6. Make Sure You Get Your Change

-Don’t be an American
+8. Don’t Tell Them You're an American